 The Ross Clinic of Osteopathy and Complementary Medicine

-Nicholas Handoll opened his first Osteopathic Centre in Hereford in 1975 and the Ross-on-Wye Clinic of Osteopathy and Complementary Medicine some eight years later in 1983.
-In 2017 he sold the Hereford Osteopathic Centre, so sees people now only in Ross-on-Wye, and also in the new Community Centre in Garway.
-With over 45 years of practice experience and over 35 years of teaching, Nicholas has contributed to the development of osteopathy in this country, particularly in the field of what has become known as Cranial Osteopathy.
+Nicholas opened his first Osteopathic Centre in Hereford in 1975 and the Ross-on-Wye Clinic of Osteopathy and Complementary Medicine some eight years later in 1983.
+In 2017 he sold the Hereford Osteopathic Centre, so sees people now only in Ross-on-Wye.
+With over 45 years of practice experience and over 35 years of teaching, Nicholas has contributed extensively to the development of osteopathy in this country, particularly in the field of what is known as Cranial Osteopathy.

 Whatever your health problem osteopaths give you time to talk it through.
 Osteopaths endeavour to identify the cause of the problem, not just alleviate symptoms, and work with the body to help restore health naturally.
 For more details, follow the link at the top through Osteopathy to What do people come with?